R2bEEaton/njit-pending-cs490/README.md

 Team Name: ...pending...

 ## WSL Development Setup
+Use your IDE or Git to clone the project to a directory in Windows Subsystem for Linux.

-Assuming you are using Windows Subsystem for Linux, run the following commands to install `nvm`, `node`, and `yarn`.
+Then, open a terminal and run the following commands to install `nvm`, `node`, and `yarn`.

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/master/install.sh | bash
     nvm install --lts